 - 1. Take a walk in your neighborhood, at a park, on the beach, or anywhere else you can think of. - 2.
 Collect items (in a bag, a basket, or something else) that you think would be useful for your Hanukkiah.
 Think about the shapes of the candle holders, the candles, and the flames. - 3.
-Gather all your materials and lay them out either on the ground or on a table and create a Hanukkiah!

-4. Take a photo or draw a sketch of your creation to remember it before returning the items back to nature.
+Gather all your materials and lay them out either on the ground or on a table and create a Hanukkiah! - The state of the s - 4.
+Take a photo or draw a sketch of your creation to remember it before returning the items back to nature.